-RGT 1413.
-IMAGING PRINCIPLES.
+RGT 1323.PRINCIPLES OF EXPOSURE AND IMAGE PRODUCTION.
 This course is a study of the principles involving manipulation of factors controlling and influencing exposure and radiographic quality.
 Included are the prime factors of radiographic exposure, beam limiting devices, filtration, production and control of scatter and secondary radiation, exposure systems, technical conversion, and problem solving.
-This course presents an introduction to film processing including darkroom design and equipment.
-Included are developing solutions, procedures of general maintenance, quality control, and silver recovery methods.

-RGT 1423.
-DIGITAL IMAGING.
-This course is designed to impart an understanding of the components, principles, and operation of digital imaging systems found in diagnostic radiology.
-Included are factors that impact image acquisition, display, archiving, and retrieval.
-In addition, principles of digital system quality assurance and maintenance are introduced along with guidelines for selecting exposure factors and evaluating images within a digital system to assist students to bridge between film-based and digital imaging systems.
+RGT 1333.
+DIGITAL IMAGE ACQUISITION AND DISPLAY.
+Content imparts an understanding of the components, principles, and operation of digital imaging systems found in diagnostic radiology.
+Factors that impact image acquisition, display, archiving and retrieval are discussed.
+Principles of digital system quality assurance and maintenance are presented.